s-rosa/project-plan-evolution/README.md

 main()
 ```
 ### 2. Build a dashboard in Power BI
-Finally, we have built a Power BI dashboard to help visualise the combined data.
+Finally, we have built a dashboard in Power BI to help visualise the combined data.
+The first page gives an overview of the activities, milestones and links for the project.
 ![Part1](https://user-images.githubusercontent.com/68342642/151710962-516aa8ff-a124-49a9-b743-49577c4a7277.gif)

+The second page

 ## Recommendations
 In the future, we would want to use predictive modeling to forecast slippage and help the client avoid delays in schedule.